astralicht/egg-framework/README.md

 # Egg Framework
-*A lightweight PHP framework for quick project creations*
+*A lightweight PHP framework for quick project creation.*

 # Installation
 **Install using Composer**